The Practical Observatory #2.5

 Our original plan was to move the club 15" telescope into the big roll-off.
 It became clear, however, the 15" telescope was going to need a lot of work: The equatorial platform needs to be rebuilt, the mirrors needs a recoat, etc. So the club decided to mothball the 15" telescope for now and let me to put my 24" telescope in the big roll-off.
 As it turned out, well worth the move.
 The big roll-off is ideal for this telescope.
 The walls are far enough away that the telescope never touches them.
 No need for the telescope to sit on two layers of bricks, so even looking straight up is comfortable on an eight foot ladder.
 With my big telescope closer to home, I've already used it more times this summer than the last couple years up north.
 Images are fantastic, at least that's what the club members tell me (might have to install a coin operated device so I can get a turn)<g>

 So far everything is working fine.
 I added a second layer of cap weather stripping.
 Caulked every cap nail I could find, but we still have a small leak above Ron's scope.
 Annoying, but we can live with it.
 I also greased all the caster wheels.
 Had to fix a couple grease fittings, but it was well worth it.
 Unless I'm very tired, I can open and close that 800lbs. roof without the electric winches.
 We got the electrical outlets installed, but the corner tables still need lights.

 I'd like to thank everyone who played their part in this project.
 Without donations from Ron Holst and Steve Salisbury, we couldn't have gotten started.
 Without drawings from Dale Johnson, we couldn't have gotten the building permit.
 Without Craig Lehan, we couldn't have floated the concrete or laid the blocks.
 Without Gary Gangwer, we couldn't have got the walls framed or the roof back on.
-And don't forget Ron Northman, Mike Galvin, the nephew Robbie, and the new members Christine and Norm who also helped out.
+And don't forget Ron Northman, Mike Galvin, Christine, Norm, and the nephew Robbie who also helped out.
+Again, many thanks.

 Images Copyright © to the photographer listed.
 All Rights Reserved.